Code-Institute-Submissions/my-cv-final/README.md

 ### Breakpoints

-As I have mentioned above, I have included media queries at major breakpoints to make sure the website meets the standards of a Mobile First approach.
+As I have mentioned above, I have included media queries at major breakpoints to ensure that the website meets the standards of a Mobile First approach.
 And, for testing the functionality and appearence of my portfolio at different screen sizes, I used GoogleDev Tools.

 - On screens > 700px, the website's appearence flows more horizontally, with most elements being displayed inline.